-The temporomandibular joint refers to the joint situated in front of the ear allowing jaw movement.
-A structural imbalance between the jaw and the skull can lead to a chronic degenerative condition knowns as temporomandibular disorder or TMD.
-Our dentists at GD Orthodontics are dedicated to effective TMJ treatment in Mississauga, while ensuring your comfort.
+The temporomandibular joint refers to the joint situated in front of the ear, which allows jaw movement.
+A structural imbalance between the jaw and the skull can lead to a chronic degenerative condition known as temporomandibular disorder (TMD) or TMJ.
+Our dentists are dedicated to effective TMJ treatment in Mississauga while ensuring your comfort.

 Some of the common symptoms of TMJ include headaches, trouble opening your mouth and jaw locking.
 The pain caused by this affliction might affect chewing and swallowing of any food item.